mushahid2120/mushahid2120/README.md

 **[☁️ Your Drive — Cloud Storage App](https://github.com/mushahid2120/your-drive-storage-app-backend)**

-Google Drive clone with direct-to-S3 uploads, CloudFront signed downloads, and a full Razorpay subscription/billing system with signature-verified webhooks.
+Google Drive clone: session-based auth (chosen for instant revocation), direct-to-S3 uploads, CloudFront signed downloads, and a Razorpay subscription system where the webhook — not the client — is the only source of truth for activation.
 Deployed two ways: Netlify+Render **and** S3/CloudFront+Lambda.

 `Node.js` `AWS S3/CloudFront/Lambda` `Redis` `Razorpay`